 Professor Adam P. Liff is Assistant Professor of East Asian International Relations at IU SGIS (EALC), and Director of its 21st Century Japan Politics and Society Initiative ("21JPSI").
 Beyond IU, he is a Nonresident Senior Fellow in Foreign Policy at the Brookings Institution, as well as an Associate-in-Research at Harvard University's Reischauer Institute of Japanese Studies and Fairbank Center for Chinese Studies.

-Liff's areas of specialty are international relations and security studies—with a particular focus on contemporary security affairs in the Asia-Pacific region.
+Liff's areas of specialty are international relations, security studies, and East Asian politics—with a particular focus on contemporary security affairs in the Asia-Pacific region.
 His main research interests include the foreign relations of Japan and China; U.S. Asia-Pacific strategy; the U.S.-Japan alliance, and the rise of China and its impact on its region and the world.

 Liff holds a Ph.D. and M.A. in Politics from Princeton University, and a B.A. from Stanford University (with Distinction; with Honors; and Phi Beta Kappa).